 Once the downloaded loss information has been received into the Claim System, the sample is selected following the guidelines of the NAIC Market Conduct Examiners Handbook - Chapter V Sampling.
-The size of the sample is dependent on the volume of loss records reported by the Servicing Carrier.
-In order to evaluate the success of the Commercial Limited Servicing Carrier Program the sample of ceded claims will be larger than that of the voluntary claims.
+The sample consists of 220 claims, 55 each for sublines Physical Damage, Property Damage, PIP, and Bodily Injury.
+Ceded and voluntary claims are selected randomly in proportion to the total claim population.

 A random sample of claims will be selected and statistical testing will be performed to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier.
-If CAR determines that the company is in non-compliance with the Voluntary/Ceded Standard a penalty will be assessed.
+If CAR determines that the carrier is in non-compliance with the Voluntary/Ceded Standard a penalty will be assessed.

 File request letters are generated by the Claims System to the selected Servicing Carriers complete with a list of files that are required for review.
 Once the designated files are received they are logged into the Claims System and statistical information residing in CAR's Loss Files relevant to the claims selected is imported to an application called Claim Review.
-This information tells the examiner if the claims are ceded or voluntary, if the claims are from a personal policy or a commercial policy, the policy number, and the claim number.
+This information tells the examiner if the claims are ceded or voluntary, the policy number, and the claim number.
 This information appears on every Claim Form thus eliminating the need for data entry by the examiners.